What are the pros and cons of different methods for measuring heart rate?

 - More likely to be worn incorrectly, either not tight enough or too tight.

-- The Polar OH1 has an internal memory in it, so you can use it as an independent training device for example in sports like swimming where the signal can’t broadcast to your watch.
-You can store your heart rate data in the sensor’s internal memory and easily sync the data with the Polar Flow or Beat app afterwards.
+- The Polar Verity Sense/Polar OH1 has an internal memory in it, so you can use it as an independent training device for example in sports like swimming where the signal can’t broadcast to your watch.

-- Ideal for swimming when used with the swimming goggle strap clip (included in the Polar OH1+ product package) that you can wear against your temple to measure your heart rate accurately while swimming.
+- Ideal for swimming when used with the swimming goggle strap clip (included in the Polar Verity Sense and Polar OH1+ product packages) that you can wear against your temple to measure your heart rate accurately while swimming.

 - Not necessarily accurate in sports where you move your hands vigorously or flex the muscles and tendons near the sensor.